OgarProject/Ogar/README.md

 - [General] When disconnecting, some cells from splitting are left behind
 - [General] Formula for calculating speed is wrong
 - [General] Formula for calculating view distance is wrong
-- [General] Cells moving near the border have glitchy movement
 - [Team] Cells just block their team mates when colliding, instead of pushing them a little

 ## Obtaining and Using